Modern Slavery Act statement

 We undertake due diligence when considering taking on new suppliers and regularly review our existing suppliers.
 This includes:

-• Mapping our supply chain, capturing information from all relevant suppliers, to assess particular service or geographical risks of modern slavery and human trafficking;
+• Mapping our supply chain by capturing information from all relevant suppliers, to assess particular service or geographical risks of modern slavery and human trafficking;

 • Reviewing on a periodic basis all aspects of our supply chain; and